 - 8:35 pm Proof overnight, at room temp.
 Cover the bowl with plastic wrap, wax wrap, or a damp kitchen towel (to keep the moisture in) and place it on your kitchen counter for 8-12 hours. (see notes on temperature) 68-70F is the ideal temp.
 (If it is warmer, check at 6-8 hours.
 If it is very cold, it may take up to 18 hours in winter.)

 - 6-8 AM Check the dough in the morning.
 The dough should have expanded, with a slight springy dome to the top.
 It won’t necessarily double in size ( maybe 1.5 -1.75 times bigger) but will have expanded.
 Do the POKE TEST: With a floured finger, poke into the dough.
 If it indents easily and mostly springs back to its original shape, it has probably risen enough.
 If it feels firm or very hard to indent, let it rise longer.
-If it feels loose, runny, or indents too easily or doesn’t spring back, it is most likely over-proofed (bake it anyways).
+If it feels loose, runny, or indents too easily or doesn’t spring back, it is most likely over-proofed (bake it anyway).

 - Line a high-sided bowl with parchment.
 This brand of parchment does not stick to the bread- but if you are unsure about yours, spray oil your parchment lightly before putting the dough in it.
-(If you are a seasoned bread baker, you do not actually need parchment -this is only for easier transport only, bread will not stick to the inside of a dutch oven.)
+(If you are a seasoned bread baker, you do not actually need parchment -this is only for easier transport, bread will not stick to the inside of a Dutch oven.)
 I like using a high-sided medium-sized bowl versus a flat or shallow bowl to help shore up the sides.
 You can also use a rice-floured Banneton (bread proofing basket) if you have one.

 - 6-8 AM- 2nd Set of STRETCH and SHAPE : (Watch 2nd video -Stretch and Shape video).
-Loosen the dough from the all edges of a bowl with using your wet fingers, a wet spatula or wet plastic dough scraper, sliding down the sides of the bowl.
+Loosen the dough from all edges of a bowl using your wet fingers, a wet spatula, or a wet plastic dough scraper, sliding down the sides of the bowl.
 With both wet hands, carefully pull the dough straight up, in the middle and lift it, stretching straight up in the air- about 1-2 feet (see photo) and place it back down, gently folding it on top of itself.
 In this first stretch, the dough may feel quite loose and runny.
 This is OK.
 It should firm up as it stretches and folds.
-(Note: If your dough breaks here, it is probably over-proofed, bake it anyways.
+(Note: If your dough breaks here, it is probably over-proofed, bake it anyway.
 If your dough won’t stretch like the photo and feels too tight or firm, it needs to proof longer).
 After the first stretch, give the bowl a quarter turn, wait 30-60 seconds, wet your hands again and stretch it up high again, folding over itself in the bowl.
 Wait 30-60 seconds.
 (You could repeat this one more time, 15 minutes later).
 Then, the third time you lift and stretch, you will lift it all the way into your parchment-lined bowl, folding over itself like you’ve been doing.
 (Alternatively, lift it into your floured proofing basket seam side up. ( If seam up, pinch the seam closed).
-Sprinkle top with seeds and flour (get the sides too) gently rubbing it to even coat –and add seeds if you like.
+Sprinkle top with seeds and flour (get the sides too), gently rubbing it to even coat –and add seeds if you like.
 If using a banneton, sprinkle the seeds in the banneton before adding the dough.

 - FINAL RISE and PREHEAT OVEN: Place the bowl in the refrigerator for one hour uncovered which will firm up the bread, and make scoring easier and help boost “oven spring”.
 It won’t rise in the fridge.
 (You could also keep it in the fridge for 3-4 hours if you want to bake later.)
 Preheat the oven (for 1 FULL hour) to 500F with your dutch oven inside and lid on (see notes).
 If you have convection- use it.
 You can also bake the bread at 45oF or 475F.
 You want your oven as hot so don’t skimp on the preheat.
 I usually preheat for 1 full hour.

-- SCORE & BAKE When ready to bake, place dough by the stove.
-Pull out the dutch oven, close the oven, remove lid.
+- SCORE & BAKE When ready to bake, place the dough by the stove.
+Pull out the Dutch oven, close the oven, and remove the lid.
 Score the bread in the bowl, using a very sharp knife, lame, razor blade, (or try scissors dipped in cold water), score the dough swiftly and deeply, at a 45-degree angle, 3/4- 1-inch deep.
 One deep slash is just fine.
 Or criss-cross, or crescent shape.
 (Or feel free to add other designs, for ideas -google “scoring bread”).
 You want to score where you want the dough to puff out from.
 You can also cut with wet kitchen scissors.
-Carefully lift the parchment by the corners and place both bread and parchment directly into the dutch oven.
+Carefully lift the parchment by the corners and place both bread and parchment directly into the Dutch oven.
 Cover quickly.
 It is OK if parchment peaks out.
 You want to score and transfer as quickly as possible.
 (Alternately, if using a proofing basket, cover the basket with parchment, carefully flip the dough into the parchment in the palm of your hand and then center the parchment and dough into your dutch oven, then score).

 - COOL: It will smell heavenly.
 Remove from the dutch oven, let it cool 1 hour on a rack or tilted up on its side, before slicing so you don’t let the steam out and don’t smash it- be patient.
 This is the hardest part. 😉.
 Take a picture!
 Feel proud.
 You did it!